Phoenix sports travel guide

 The Cactus League has 15 teams — half of Major League Baseball — and all of them train within the Phoenix metro area.
 So in theory, you could spend a week there and see all 15 teams play at least once.

-Many of the stadiums are either newish (less than 15 years old) or newly renovated and offer many of the same creature comforts expected of a major-league stadium.
+Many of the stadiums are either newish or newly renovated and offer many of the same creature comforts expected of a major-league stadium.
 The newest stadium is Sloan Park, opened in 2015 on the western edge of Mesa and the new home of the Chicago Cubs.

 For more info, check out our Cactus League spring training guide, updated each January.

-A Phoenix sports travel vacation can be a participatory pursuit, too.
+A Phoenix sports travel vacation doesn’t have to just involve watching teams — an be a participatory pursuit, too.
 The region is known as a haven for golfers, who come down in the winter when the weather gets too inhospitable to hit the links wherever they live.
 You can see a list of courses in the region here.

 While not exactly known as a culinary destination, Phoenix has its share of unique eating experiences.
 Given its proximity to Mexico, the Mexican food scene is strong, with establishments from budget to gourmet and offering lesser-known items such as tortas and chimichangas.